deepakbajracharya/tornado_rest_project/README.md

 7. Object validation
 The __SQLite__ does not enforce max-length validation.
 The validation is implemented in the service.
 On validation, there will be HTTP 500 error.

+8. Open API
+The Open API (former Swagger UI) can be accesed at http://localhost:8888/api/doc.